How to Pollinate Your Indoor Fruit and Vegetable Plants

 When it comes to pollination, there are really two types of plants:

 - Self-pollinating plants, which do not need the assistance of bees, insects or the wind to ultimately produce fruit.

 - Cross-pollinating plants, which do need assistance to carry pollen from the male part of one flower (the anther) to the female part of another flower (the stigma).

 Most plants, like tomatoes for instance, are self-pollinating.
 That means that they don’t need pollen transferred from one flower to another in order to produce fruit.
 But, some very minor efforts will help produce more fruit.
 Turning a fan on lightly (especially an oscillating fan) in front of your self-pollinating plants can help these flowers, which have both male (anther) and female (stigma) parts pollinate more often.
 The fan isn’t acting to carry pollen from one plant to another, but rather give the flowers a little shake and ensure pollen from the male part of the flower reaches the stigma.
 In fact, simply giving your plants a little tap or shake now and then can accomplish the same goal.
+If that's not working, consider upgrading to an electric toothbrush.
 This is what I often do, and it works quite well.